There are lots of myths about stretching and this is a blog about different types of stretching and the benefits.. or not

 To generate power during exercise, the muscles and tendons store and release energy like a spring.
 Too much flexibility may reduce the muscle’s natural spring, which may be detrimental for activities involving running, jumping and sudden changes in direction, such as running, football or basketball.

-Too little flexibility may increase the risk of muscle strain injury, as the muscles are unable to lengthen and absorb this energy.
+On the other hand, too little flexibility may increase the risk of muscle strain injury, as the muscles are unable to lengthen and absorb this energy.

 Other benefits of Stretching